To provide a family orientated integrated sports club for the whole community.

 After many discussions the vision of a new Football Club evolved.
 Hence the “Albany Sharks Football and Sporting Club” was born.
 With the help of many people from all existing clubs and the GSFL we now field four teams in the competition.

 Our vision is to create a family orientated club with happy members and players.
-The vision extended to having our own home in 2015 with the advent of the redevelopment of Centennial Oval.
-By 2017 the Sharks will move into a new era with clubrooms to call home in the Centennial Precinct.
+The original vision extended to having our own home by 2015.
+This has now come to realisation with the redevelopment of the Centenial Precinct that includes state of the art clubrooms for the club.

 On August 16 2007 the Great Southern Football League (GSFL) held their monthly Directors meeting.
 This meeting was also attended by the Presidents of all the clubs, as well as another special guest – the Acting Regional Manager of Football Development from the Department of Sport & Recreation.
 He addressed the meeting and outlined the need for another “Colts” team to be formed to compete in the GSFL competition.
 This was primarily due to the increasing local population and the vast amount of juniors coming through the system and more opportunities were needed for these players to compete at a higher level.